 Pamela S. Stephenson, Esq.

-Pamela S. Stephenson, an attorney and state legislator from Lithonia, joined the Grady board in 2008.
+Pamela S. Stephenson is an attorney and state legislator from Lithonia.

 Stephenson has been devoted to the critical health care needs of Georgians for more than a decade.
 Her experience in health care is extensive: In 1996, former Gov. Zell Miller appointed her director of the Georgia State Health Planning Agency, where she was responsible for regulatory oversight of all of Georgia’s hospitals, and in 2000 former Gov. Roy Barnes appointed her to the State Medical Education Board.
 She was elected to the Georgia General Assembly in 2002.